GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Writing Files
-In Python, file can be created or (over)written by the `write()` method of the text-based file object.
-There are two options user can choose when writing: overwrite and append.
+In Python, a file can be created or (over)written using a `write()` method.
+There are two options developers can choose when writing: overwrite and append.

 Suppose there is a file with text content written as follows: